Counterpart International: Programs and goals

+Counterpart International currently has programs in governance and civil society, resilient food systems, women's empowerment, and climate resiliency.
+Gender equity and social inclusion have been guiding principles at Counterpart since its founding.
+The organization's programs bring marginalized groups into civic life, supporting their ability to influence decisions that affect their lives.

-Board of Directors
+Board of directors

-Counterpart has a staff of 800 people in more than 25 countries with headquarters in Arlington VA.
+Counterpart has a headquarters in Washington DC.
 The organization is overseen by a board of directors who are responsible for the legal and fiduciary operations of the organization.
 The current board of directors consists of: